California Medicare Supplements

 California Medicare supplement rates are much less expensive than other parts of the country that have weird guaranteed issue laws.
 I like how California established their Medigap plans in the since that someone who already had a Medicare Supplement can change to a different policy with lower rates; however, someone who never purchased insurance can not go get one for the first time.

 Medigap rates in California can be as low as $100 a month for someone turning 65 years old.
 This is inexpensive compared to Connecticut's $250 a month or Florida's $200 a month for a 65 year old.

 California Medicare Supplement Carriers

 California Medicare Supplement carriers are somewhat extensive.
 There are a lot of carriers offering Medigap policies so remember the importance of comparing Medicare Supplements on Medicare Insurance Finders to make sure you do not overpay.

 Blue Shield of California is one of the largest Medigap Insurance Companies in the state.
 They also have special discounts, like a $20 discount when you purchase a plan at the age of 65.
-AARP also has some discounts if your Medicare Part B went into effect within the last 3 years.
+UnitedHealthcare also has some discounts if your Medicare Part B went into effect within the last 3 years.
 After reviewing quotes on Medicare Insurance Finders you will notice which carriers provide the best coverage at the lowest rates.